avinassh/brave-browser-hardening/README.md

 ### [Desktop Performance](#desktop-performance)

-Benchmarks against Edge and Firefox are useless.
-There are multiple reasons why, see below:
+Benchmarks against Edge and Firefox are pretty much useless.
+There are multiple reasons why, please see below:
 - Synthetic benchmarks might not reflect real-world performance because a normal website is not a benchmark suite, other factors can here the individual and subjective Browser performance.
 - Brave’s blocking and privacy protections require a fixed amount of additional work per page and frame.
 This means that Brave will do worse in synthetic benchmarks than other browsers (since Brave’s privacy protections won’t be useful in benchmark tests), but will do better on real world sites.
 - Firefox and Edge do not have any integrated ad-blocker, they use safe-browsing, which is also included in all Chromium based Browsers and enabled by default.